 Schedule 2 and 3 controlled drugs are also prescribed and dispensed on a TTO prescription for transfer/release or for court proceedings.
-Those patients on opioid substitute prescribing may be provided with a bridging prescription, which is redeemable in the community upon release, only if community services are disrupted due to COVID-19.
-FP10/FP10MDA are located on Ward 1.
+Those patients on opioid substitute prescribing may be provided with a bridging prescription, which is redeemable in the community upon release, only if community services are disrupted due to weekends/bank holidays for example.
+FP10/FP10MDA prescriptions are located on Healthcare 1 for prescribers to access.

-Those patients under BRT, who are to be released, will be offered a TTO-Naloxone pack.
+Those patients under BRT, who are to be released, will be offered a TTO-Naloxone pack at Reception.